September 17-21, 2018 - New applications will be mailed out to existing customers.

 Most recent heating bill

 We provide energy education to applicants detailing ways to reduce energy consumption in their homes and decrease their energy costs.
 When funding is available, energy kits are provided free of charge to eligible household.

 How can I help?

 Contributions are greatly appreciated.
 Donations can be monetary as well as new fans and/or air conditioners.
-Please contact Susan Laughlin, Client Services Manager, at 812-882-7927 ext.
+Please contact Lisa Ritterskamp, Energy Assistance Manager at 812-882-7927 ext.
 2 if you are interested in donating fans or air conditioners.